Preparing for mediation - worksheet

 Once you have filled it out, take this worksheet with you to the mediation and use it to help you remember important information.

-Don't give the worksheet to the employer, the mediator, or the Federal Circuit Court!
+Don't give the worksheet to the employer, the mediator, or the Court.
 These notes are just for you.

-If there is a very good reason why you cannot attend at this time, contact the Federal Circuit Court (or the Fair Work Commission if the mediation is there) straight away.
+If there is a very good reason why you cannot attend at this time, contact the Court (or the Fair Work Commission if the mediation is there) straight away.